 We are pleased to offer spiritual care and palliative care internships in Uganda as part of our partnership with the University of Notre Dame and the Palliative Care Association of Uganda (PCAU).
 Students spend part of the summer in Uganda assisting palliative care workers in their daily work.
-This summer, three Notre Dame students are interning in Uganda and are blogging about their experiences.
 To find out more, contact Mike Wargo.

 Volunteers also play an important role at Center for Hospice Care.
 Most volunteers must complete a training program that includes:

 - Hospice and palliative care philosophy and concepts